vercel/ai/docs/pages/docs/api-reference/streaming-react-response.md

 ### Server-Side Implementation

+This example highlights the usage of `experimental_StreamingReactResponse` specifically within a server action context in a Next.js environment.
+It is crucial to note that this functionality is only available when used in server actions.
+For more details on server actions, visit [Next.js Documentation on Server Actions](https://nextjs.org/docs/app/api-reference/functions/server-actions).

-This example demonstrates how to use `experimental_StreamingReactResponse` within a server context, particularly within a Next.js environment.
-The server-side script includes the handler function, which uses the OpenAI API to process and stream chat completions.
-The response is streamed using `OpenAIStream` and is then passed to `experimental_StreamingReactResponse` for rendering.
+In this server-side script, the `handler` function interacts with the OpenAI API to process and stream chat completions.
+The responses are streamed using `OpenAIStream` and subsequently managed by `experimental_StreamingReactResponse` for dynamic React component rendering.

 Server: